iCliniq Logo

 • Mood disorders like depression or anxiety.

-How to Diagnose Polycystic Ovary Syndrome?
+How to Diagnose PCOS/PMOS?

 • Pelvic Examination: Reproductive organs are checked for any growths, masses, or other changes.

-• Ultrasound: Helps in detecting the enlargement of ovaries and the presence of cysts (partly developed eggs) in the ovaries.
+• Ultrasound: Helps in detecting the enlargement of the ovaries and the presence of cysts (partly developed eggs) in the ovaries.
 It is also useful in assessing the thickness of the uterine lining.
 Both transvaginal and abdominal ultrasounds may be performed.

 • Blood Tests: Blood tests are done to measure the levels of hormones.
 Blood tests for free androgen index (FAI) and testosterone are useful in diagnosing hyperandrogenism (high androgen levels).
 Levels of other reproductive hormones like estrogen, follicle-stimulating hormone (FSH), and luteinizing hormone (LH) are also assessed.